mjason98/week2_smk/README.md

-# WildFire Detection in SageMacker
+# WildFire Detection in SageMaker

 In this project, SageMaker and its services are used to create a pipeline for image processing, training a deep learning model, and subsequently deploying it to predict whether images contain fire, specifically in forest areas or vegetation.